NovaVoidHowl/CVR---Guides-Notes/Avatar Creation info.md

 - The game object that has the CVR Haptic Area Chest on it, MUST be fully upright compared to world space (not the bone it is on)![image](https://user-images.githubusercontent.com/31048789/193452833-f6a5b663-6a0d-4edd-8701-d1f62bc1742e.png)
 - You can't toggle the game object (if you do it won't work)
 - You can't re-size the game object (relative to your avatar), size changes will get ignored.
+- you should not re-size the game object that has the haptics component on it using the transforms section, instead use the sizing options in the the script component.
+Also it is advisable to create the game object at the root of you project hierarchy fully configure/position it, then drag it to the chest bone on the avatar (do not make changes to any variables on it once you have done this)

 ---